 HONOLULU (AP) — Jurors will continue deliberating in a federal agent's second Hawaii murder trial after most of them said it's possible more time will help them agree on a verdict.

 The jury has been deliberating for more than a week in the retrial of State Department Special Agent Christopher Deedy, who shot and killed a man during a 2011 altercation at a Waikiki McDonald's.
 Another set of jurors deadlocked nearly a year ago in Deedy's first trial.

 On Thursday, the new jury's forewoman told Judge Karen Ahn that more time might help jurors agree after they sent a note saying it wouldn't.
 When Ahn polled the jurors, only four disagreed that it's possible more time will help.

-Deedy has maintained he was acting in self-defense and protecting others when he shot and killed Elderts in the McDonald's restaurant while off-duty.
-The prosecution has claimed Deedy was intoxicated and inexperienced.
+Deedy, of Arlington, Virginia, says he was acting in self-defense when he shot and killed Kollin Elderts while in town for a summit.
+The prosecution says he was drunk and inexperienced.